gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 )

 === Dense Canopy (≥ 0.6)
-The USGS explicitly states that "dense vegetation such as that found in temperate and tropical forests... typically exhibits NDVI values of approximately 0.6 to 0.9" (USGS, 2025).
+The USGS explicitly states that "dense vegetation such as that found in temperate and tropical forests... typically exhibits NDVI values of approximately 0.6 to 0.9" (USGS, n.d.).
 This threshold is the primary basis for defining the "Dense Canopy" class.

 === Sparse Vegetation (0.2 – 0.4)
-USGS defines "shrub and grassland" as typically falling between 0.2 and 0.5 (USGS, 2025).
+USGS defines "shrub and grassland" as typically falling between 0.2 and 0.5 (USGS, n.d.).
 This methodology uses 0.2–0.4 for sparse and 0.4–0.6 for transitional to segment this broad range.

+#block(
+  fill: rgb("#FFF3CD"),
+  inset: 10pt,
+  radius: 4pt,
+  [
+    *Design Decision:* The subdivision at 0.4 NDVI is a methodological choice to separate sparse from transitional vegetation classes.
+This specific threshold is not independently validated in peer-reviewed literature and may require regional calibration for optimal performance in non-temperate ecosystems.
+  ]
+)

 = Trend Analysis